celia-burghardt/Energy-Material-Opt/README.md

 # Energy-Material-Opt
-Couples PyPSA-Eur network with material production and consumption for building energy system technologies.
+Couples PyPSA-Eur network with material production and consumption for construction of energy system technologies.

 run scripts/main.py